‘Roaring Kitty’ sued for securities fraud over GameStop rise - The Boston Globe

 A spokeswoman for Mass Mutual said the company was reviewing the matter and had no comment.

 Along with investors, the GameStop rally attracted the attention of politicians, some of whom have called for greater regulation.
-Gill is scheduled to testify Thursday before the House Financial Services Committee, along with executives from Reddit, Robinhood Markets, Citadel LLC, Melvin Capital Management and Reddit.
+Gill is scheduled to testify Thursday before the House Financial Services Committee, along with executives from Robinhood Markets, Citadel LLC, Melvin Capital Management, and Reddit.

 “In order to motivate amateur traders, Gill fashioned himself as a kind of Robin Hood and characterized securities professionals as villians,” the lawsuit said.
 “Gill, however, is no amateur.
 For many years, he actively worked as a professional in the investment and financial industries.”